R1tualz/FullStack/README.md

 II.4 Important: Avoid double-clicking or rapidly clicking buttons — just wait for the action to complete.

-II.5 To start the program, run:
+II.5 To start the program, run ( in root folder, aka FullStack if our memories serve us right ) :

 npm run dev